Constraint on the accretion of NGC 6946 X-1 using broadband X-ray data: Analysis and Results

 We first individually analyze the joint \xmm\ and \nustar\ spectra for all four epochs using XSPEC v12.13.0b \citep{XSPEC}.
 Throughout the paper, we have estimated uncertainties in parameters within a 90\% confidence interval unless mentioned otherwise.
 We have used updated abundance \citep{Wilms} and cross-section \citep{Verner} for the neutral absorption model \texttt{tbabs}.
 The flux is measured using the convolution model \texttt{cflux}.
 The \xmm\ spectra are utilized in the $0.3-10.0$ keV energy range, whereas the \nustar\ spectra are fitted in the $3.0-20.0$ keV energy range, beyond which background significantly dominates the spectra.

-First, we plot the unfolded spectra for all epochs, shown in figure \ref{fig:spectra_eeufspec}.
-It is visually apparent that all broadband spectra from these four epochs possess similar features.
-We then implement an absorbed \texttt{powerlaw} model and find that in all observations, there is a broad feature in the residual around $\sim 0.9$ keV.
-However, the strength of the feature varies depending on the signal-to-noise ratio (S/N) of the data.
+First, we implement an absorbed \texttt{powerlaw} model and find that in all observations, there is a broad feature in the residual around $\sim 0.9$ keV.
+However, the measurement uncertainties on the parameters of the broad feature varies depending on the signal-to-noise ratio (S/N) of the data.
 We include a \texttt{gaussian} model component to justify this soft broad feature following the method by \citealt{Earnshaw2019}.
 The cross-calibration constant for MOS2 is fixed to 1 and left free to vary for other detectors.
 The broadband data indicate the typical powerlaw break in the spectra like other ULXs.
 In figure \ref{fig:powerlaw_residual_XN1}, we show the residual for an absorbed \texttt{powerlaw} fit for the XN1 epoch.
 The residual indicates an apparent broad feature around $\sim 0.9$ keV and a high energy spectral cutoff.
 Hence, we fit the spectra for all epochs with an additional multiplicative component \texttt{highecut} on top of the \texttt{powerlaw} continuum.
 Therefore, an absorbed \texttt{gaussian+highecut*powerlaw} model gives a good fit in all cases.
 We find congruent parameter ranges throughout all observations of 2020-2021, implying that the source does not significantly vary in spectral nature during these observations.
+From the unfolded spectra, it is visually apparent that broadband spectra from these four epochs possess similar features (see figure \ref{fig:spectra_eeufspec}).
 However, it is important to note that some parameters are not properly constrained for the XN2 epoch due to the unavailability of pn data but remain consistent within the 90\% confidence range of the parameters from other epochs.
 Hence, we simultaneously fit the spectra for all 2020-2021 epochs with the same model with parameters for all epochs linked.